Hierarchical matching, separately at each hierarchical level

 logical indicating whether to use fuzzy-matching (based on the

-package).
+stringdistpackage).
 Defaults to FALSE.- fuzzy_method

 if

-, the method to use for string distance calculation (see stringdist-metrics).
+fuzzy = TRUE, the method to use for string distance calculation (see stringdist-metrics).
 Defaults to "osa".- fuzzy_dist

 if